-Because of my recent move, I had to box up my Cookbook collection.
+When we moved a few years ago, I had to box up my Cookbook collection.
 Some might think I have a cookbook problem, but I look at it more as an “enthusiasm”.
 There were a lot.
-I stopped counting at 15 boxes… Tech Guy just shook his head But in packing them up, I did a bit of real sorting, and I noticed that slowly but surely, I’ve managed to collect a lot of German Cookbooks, especially German Cookbooks in English.
-(I also have quite a few in German… but that’s another story.)
+I stopped counting at 15 boxes.
+My Tech Guy just shook his head, but since he benefits from the meals, he has no real complaints.
+While packing them up, I did a bit of real sorting, and I noticed that slowly but surely, I’ve managed to collect a lot of German Cookbooks, especially German Cookbooks in English.
+(I also have quite a few in German, but that’s another story.)

-Don’t be afraid to buy used cookbooks, the way I see it, they get splattered on anyway.
+(NOTE- Don’t be afraid to buy used cookbooks.
+The way I see it, they get splattered on anyway.)

 Also!!
-Keep in mind that some of the older Cookbooks have fallen out of print.
+Please note that some of the older Cookbooks have fallen out of print.
 Do NOT be alarmed if you see outrageous prices for the book.
 Ignore those.
-Honestly, unless you are buying some gold plated cookbook, there is no reason to pay hundreds of dollars for a collection of recipes.
-Dig a bit… usually there will be some reasonably priced used ones or in different editions.
+Unless you are buying a gold-plated cookbook, there is no reason to pay hundreds of dollars for a collection of recipes.
+Dig a bit, and you’ll usually find some reasonably priced used ones or different editions.

 German Cookbooks in English